PLEASE READ ENTIRE NOTES FOR RIDE INFORMATION (Facebook or Strava RSVP):

 - The first rule is that this is an unsupported ride and everyone rolls at their own risk.

-- The climbing is HARD on both routes.
+- The climbing is HARD.
 These are not rides for beginners or those working their way back.

 - There will be a number of regroups, but once everyone’s back, we roll!